How to Select the Right Truck Driver School near Walkersville Maryland

 To operate commercial vehicles legally within the United States and Walkersville MD, a driver needs to obtain a CDL (Commercial Driver’s License).
 The three classes of licenses that one can qualify for are Class A, Class B and Class C. Given that the subject of this article is how to pick a truck driving school, we will discuss Class A and Class B licenses.
 What distinguishes each class of CDL is the type of vehicle that the driver can operate as well as the GVWR (Gross Vehicle Weight Rating) or GCWR (Gross Combination Weight Rating).
 Following are short descriptions of the two classes.

 Class A CDL.
-A Class A Commercial Drivers License is needed to operate any vehicle that has a GCWR of more than 26,000 lbs., including a towed vehicle of greater than 10,000 lbs.
-Some of the vehicles that drivers may be able to operate with Class A licenses are:
+A Class A Commercial Drivers License is required to drive any vehicle that has a GCWR of more than 26,000 lbs., including a towed vehicle of more than 10,000 lbs.
+Several of the vehicles that operators may be able to drive with Class A licenses are:

 - Interstate or Intrastate Tractor Trailers

 - Trucks with Double or Triple Trailers